nalwayv/MyLeetCode/README.md

 - 2419\.
 Longest Subarray With Maximum Bitwise AND
 - 2678\.
 Number of Senior Citizens
 - 2807\.
 Insert Greatest Common Divisors in Linked List
+- 3043\.
+Find the Length of the Longest Common Prefix
 - 3217\.
 Delete Nodes From Linked List Present in Array